rlovell3/laughing_logger/README.md

 You only need to change the one-line setup to adjust the levels of all your logging output.

 <br>
 Output is formatted to include the name of the running program and a timestamp (without microseconds).
-It is a format that I just ccouldn't find in any of the examples.
+It is a format that I just ccouldn't find in any of the examples online.
+Plus, I didn't like having to do it all every time I started a new project.
 <br>
-Formatting is set by this attribute:
+Formatting, if you care, is set by this attribute:
 <br>

 ```python